-The Blazor Toolbar is a feature rich component provides an interface for selecting a command from a collection of commands.
+Blazor Toolbar is a feature-rich component that provides an interface for selecting a command from a collection of commands.
 It has a rich set of features such as different orientations, responsive modes (scrollable and pop-up), templating, and button alignment based on priority.

 The Blazor Toolbar component allows you to customize the command appearance with HTML elements like images, text buttons, toggle buttons, select boxes, text boxes, and autocomplete.
 This helps you make toolbar search boxes and toolbar menu-like applications.